carsoncole/gain-old/README.md

 # Gain

-# Description
+## Description

-Gain is an application for tracking investments with a focus on performance reporting and tax accounting.
+Gain is an application for tracking security investments with a focus on performance reporting and tax accounting.

 ## Installation